Advertisement

 Nitmiluk National Park

-Nitmiluk National Park, which is also known as Katherine Gorge, is a series of 13 gorges carved through ancient sandstone by the Katherine River.
-You can explore the gorges by foot, canoe or even helicopter.
-Starting at just $100 for 30 minutes, a helicopter will take you up over the park, giving you one of the best scenic views money can buy.
-Besides the gorges, the park has just about everything to suit all different adventurer’s taste buds from kayaking, swimming, and hiking.
-For the ultra-adventurous, you can tackle the Jatbula Trail, a multi-day hike through some of the most stunning and remote parts of the park.
+Nitmiluk National Park, also known as Katherine Gorge, is a series of 13 gorges carved through ancient sandstone by the Katherine River.
+You can explore the gorges by foot, canoe, or even helicopter.
+Starting at just $100 for a half hour, the helicopter offers one of the best scenic views money can buy.

 (Credit: Alamy, Felix Baker/NT Tourism)